reasoning-workshop/reasoning-workshop.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 The Foundations of Reasoning in Language Models Workshop will take place at NeurIPS 2025, in San Diego, California.
+Our goal is to advance the foundations of reasoning and highlight core challenges that limit current capabilities, with a focus on:

+- The development of formal frameworks for modeling reasoning;
+- The pursuit of deeper conceptual understanding through theoretical analysis and scientific experimentation;
+- The creation of well-defined, interpretable testbeds for evaluating reasoning behavior;
+- The design of principled algorithmic interventions.

 We invite 4-8 page submissions to a single non-archival track.
 See our Call for Papers for more information.
 The submission deadline is TBD.